datastaxdevs/workshop-battlestax/README_step03.md

 const resJson = await res.json();
 dispatch(setId(resJson.documentId));
 ```
-While we are at it, let's be sure to handle any potential errors that may arise.
+While we are at it, let's be sure to handle any potential errors that may arise, and set them as a part of the state.

 📘 **Code to copy**